New York Yanks: 1950

-In 1950, Collins changed his franchise's name to the New York Yanks and moved to Yankee Stadium, essentially merging the woeful Bulldogs with the New York Yankees of the now-defunct AAFC, as part of a deal in which he bought the rights to most of the Yankees players.
-(Eighteen players from the '49 Yankees played for the Yanks in 1950, while only four players from the 1949 Bulldogs — Joe Domnanovich, Joe Golding, John Nolan and John Rauch — returned.)
+In 1950, Collins changed his franchise's name to the New York Yanks and moved to Yankee Stadium, essentially merging the woeful Bulldogs with the New York Yankees of the defunct AAFC as part of a deal in which he bought the rights to most of the Yankees' players.
+(Eighteen players from the 1949 Yankees played for the Yanks in 1950, while only four players from the 1949 Bulldogs—Joe Domnanovich, Joe Golding, John Nolan and John Rauch—returned.)

-After splitting their first two games, the Yanks went on a five-game winning streak, putting them on top of the NFL's new National Conference with a 6–1 record.
-Led by quarterback George Ratterman (whom the Yanks acquired after his old team, the Buffalo Bills, failed to be accepted in the NFL-AAFC merger), New York rolled up 190 points in those five victories.
-(Attendance improved as well; after attracting barely 30,000 total to their first three home games (all Yanks victories), 48,642 showed up for their next home game against Chicago, followed by 42,673 against the Rams.)
-That proved to be the team's high-water mark, however; a porous defense led to a four-game losing streak that knocked the Yanks out of the race.
-A win over the expiring Baltimore franchise (playing its last game) upped their final record to 7–5, good enough for third place and a definite improvement over 1949.
+After splitting their first two games, the Yanks won five consecutive games, scoring 190 points during the streak, and led the NFL's new National Conference with a 6–1 record.
+The team's quarterback was George Ratterman, whom the Yanks had acquired after his old team, the Buffalo Bills, was not included in the NFL-AAFC merger.
+Attendance improved as well; after attracting barely 30,000 to their first three home games (all Yanks victories), 48,642 spectators attended the next home game against Chicago, followed by 42,673 against the Rams.
+However, a porous defense contributed to a four-game losing streak that eliminated the Yanks from playoff contention.
+A win over the expiring Baltimore franchise (playing its last game) improved the Yanks' final record to 7–5, a third-place finish.

 1951

-The football Yanks had two future Hall of Fame linemen in Art Donovan and Mike McCormack in 1951.
+The 1951 Yanks had two future Hall of Fame linemen, Art Donovan and Mike McCormack.

-Their biggest opponent turned out to be their landlords, the baseball Yankees, who won the American League pennant, and did not want the field torn up during the 1951 World Series.
+The team's landlord, the baseball Yankees, won the American League pennant and would not allow the field to be used for football during the 1951 World Series.
 The Yanks were forced to move their first two home games to Los Angeles and Detroit, both of which were blowout losses.
-Their next five games resulted in four losses by a total of 16 points and one tie, all but one of which were also played on the road (only four of their 12 games for the season were at home).

-With a 0–6–1 record, the Yanks season was already over, and their attendance crashed in response: their sole home game in that span, a 29–27 loss to the Green Bay Packers, drew just 7,351 fans.
+Their next five games, four of which were on the road, resulted in four losses by a total of 16 points and one tie.
+The only home game during that stretch, a 29–27 loss to the Green Bay Packers, drew just 7,351 fans.

 The Yanks finished the 1951 season with only one victory, a 31–28 win in their road game against Green Bay.
-Their final game, at Yankee Stadium against the Giants, was played on an icy field with a game time temperature of 17 °F, and drew only 6,658 fans to Yankee Stadium.
+Their final game at Yankee Stadium against the Giants was played on an icy field with a temperature of 17 °F and attracted only 6,658 spectators.

 The Yanks lost 27–17 to finish their season at 1–9–2 and last place in the league.
+Of the Yanks' 12 games during the season, only four were played at home.